cap10morgan/docker-swarm-cluster/README.md

+# docker-swarm-cluster

-These scripts are for provisioning Docker Swarm clusters with Consul and RabbitMQ.
+This is a set of Bash scripts for provisioning Docker Swarm clusters with Consul and RabbitMQ.

 Consul (or something like it) is a requirement for robust Docker Swarm clusters, so it's not really optional.